negomi/react-burger-menu/README.md

 Because this project uses CSS3 features, it's only meant for modern browsers.
 Some browsers currently fail to apply some of the animations correctly.

-Chrome, Firefox and IE 10+ have full support, but Safari has strange behavior for some of the menus.
+Chrome and Firefox have full support, but Safari and IE have strange behavior for some of the menus.

 ### License